kris-joseph/python-2022-01-yul-online/_episodes/02-variables.md

 *   Python has a built-in function called `print` that prints things as text.
 *   Call the function (i.e., tell Python to run it) by using its name.
 *   Provide values to the function (i.e., the things to print) in parentheses.
-*   To add a string to the printout, wrap the string in single or double quotes.
+*   To add a text string to the printout, wrap the string in single or double quotes.
 *   The values passed to the function are called **arguments**

 ~~~